White House virus task force member says ‘none of us lie’

 Asked on NBC's "Today," whether the CDC and other doctors are lying, Giroir allowed that mistakes have been made and that public guidance is updated when more is learned about the virus, "but none of us lie.
 We are completely transparent with the American people."

-Trump has said on several occasion that the virus will "just disappear."
+Trump has said on several occasions that the virus will "just disappear."
 Giroir said that is unlikely "unless we take active steps to make it disappear."
 He appealed to people to wear masks, practice social distancing and to avoid bars and other tightly packed areas.

 With U.S. virus cases spiking and the death toll mounting, the White House has worked to undercut its most trusted coronavirus expert, playing down the danger as Trump pushes to get the economy moving before he faces voters in November.